 Imagine a world where you could mimic the most elite athletes’ microbiome and cellular health to improve your athletic prowess.
 Does this sound like science fiction?
 Maybe.
-But, what if we told you that every athlete is covered in and full of microbes that provide an edge over their competition, and has a unique cellular and mitochondrial health profile that helps them produce energy, moderate inflammation, and recover?
+But, what if we told you that every athlete is covered in and is full of microbes that provide an edge over their competition, and has a unique cellular and mitochondrial health profile that helps them produce energy, moderate inflammation, and recover?